Malav5372/Malav5372/README.md

 ### 🌟 Delve into my research in Computer Graphics and Vision, where pixels meet precision and visualizations redefine innovation! :

 ### • [Edge2Mesh](https://github.com/Malav5372/Edge2Mesh) : Explore Edge2Mesh, a cutting-edge research tool for advanced 2D line projection and silhouette mesh generation in the realm of 3D objects.
-This JavaScript-based tool makes precise 2D projections from 3D models.

 ### • [GPUIO](https://github.com/Malav5372/gpuio) : Explore GPUIO, an advanced research project in Computer Graphics, facilitating web-based execution of physics simulations and GPGPU computations, pushing the boundaries of computational research within web browsers.